DavidRozenblat/tdm-sentiment/TDM_sentiment.md

 ## Project Goals

-1. Process and analyze news articles from major US newspapers
+1. Process and extract news articles from major US newspapers stored in xml files and store them in csv tables (2000 articles in each table)
-2. Identify sentiment trends in financial/economic news
+2. Classify articles as economic or non-economic using a a logistic regression model (under src/topic_modeling/is_economic_model) and select economic articles for the following steps
-3. Extract key topics and keywords from news articles
+3. Extract keywords from classified economic articles using tf idf method
-4. Classify articles as economic or non-economic
+4. Analyze sentiment score for classified economic articles
 5. Create a structured dataset for further analysis

 ## Directory Structure